mufty/mrp_vehicle/README.md

 hold ALT while in vehicle as a driver

 # config
-config.fuelConsumption.lPer100Km is based on vehicle class of which there is 21 and each class can have different consumption per km set
+config.fuelConsumption.lPer100Km is based on vehicle class of which there is 21 and each class can have different consumption per km set.

 Vehicle Classes:
 0: Compacts
 1: Sedans